-Controversial app ‘Peeple’ is back in the news this month, as it was recently launched.
-The app allows users to give feedback on people they have interacted with in personal, professional and romantic scenarios, which could potentially cause damage to personal and professional online reputations.
+Controversial app ‘Peeple’ is back in the news this month, after its recent launch.
+The app allows users to give feedback on people they have interacted with in personal, professional and romantic scenarios.
+This could potentially cause damage to personal and professional online reputations.

 Review app ‘Peeple’